dangazineu/tako/docs/designs/exec-workflow/design.md

 ### 1.3.
 Core Execution Model

 The workflow engine implements a **centralized orchestration with distributed subscriptions** pattern.
-The `tako/fan-out@v1` step is the cornerstone of this architecture, enabling parent workflows to trigger child workflows through structured events.
+The `tako/fan-out@v1` step is the cornerstone of this architecture, enabling workflows in parent repositories to trigger workflows in child repositories through structured events.

 ```
 ┌─────────────────┐    Event     ┌─────────────────┐
-│ Parent Workflow │  ─────────►  │ Child Workflow  │
+│ Parent Repo     │  ─────────►  │ Child Repo      │
-│                 │ (fan-out     │ (subscription   │
+│ Workflow with   │ (fan-out     │ Subscription    │
-│ tako/fan-out@v1 │  step)       │  filters)       │
+│ tako/fan-out@v1 │  step)       │ → Workflow      │
 └─────────────────┘              └─────────────────┘
 ```